Ann McLaughlin Korologos: Life and career

 Born and raised in Chatham, New Jersey, Ann Marie Lauenstein was the daughter of Marie (née Koellhoffer) and Edward Joseph Lauenstein, a manufacturer representative for a wartime ammunitions company.
 She had one sibling, an older brother.
 She was educated at Saint Patrick School in Chatham, the Academy of Saint Elizabeth, and Marymount College, Tarrytown of Fordham University, where she spent a year studying abroad at the University of London.
 She earned an Executive MBA from the Wharton School at the University of Pennsylvania in 1988.

 She received honorary degrees from Marymount, the University of Rhode Island, the New England School of Law, the College of Saint Elizabeth, and Tri-State University.

 In 1972 and 1973, she served as the press secretary for the Inaugural Concerts for Nixon's second inauguration.
 In 1987, she was appointed to the presidential cabinet as Secretary of Labor by Ronald Reagan.
 Before becoming the Labor Secretary, she had served in the Reagan administration as Under Secretary of the Department of the Interior and as Under Secretary of the Department of the Treasury.

 From 1990 to 1995, she was head of the Federal City Council, a group of business, civic, education, and other leaders interested in economic development in Washington, D.C.
 From 1996 to 2000, she was the chair of the Aspen Institute.
 From 2000 to 2006, she was on the board of directors of Microsoft, from which she resigned due to "increasing demands on her time from other professional and personal commitments".

 In 2008, she was on the District of Columbia Republican presidential primary ballot as a John McCain delegate.

-McLaughlin Korologos served as a member of the board of directors of several companies, including Fannie Mae, Vulcan Materials Company, and the Kellogg Company, and from 2004-2009 served as chairman of the RAND Corporation board of trustees.
+McLaughlin Korologos served as a member of the board of directors of several companies, including Fannie Mae, Vulcan Materials Company, and the Kellogg Company, and from 2004 to 2009 served as chairman of the RAND Corporation board of trustees.

 Previously, she was married to William Dore, a financial investor.
 In 1975, she married the political commentator and former Jesuit priest John McLaughlin, after having served as his campaign manager in his 1970 failed challenge against Senator John Orlando Pastore for his Rhode Island seat in the United States Senate.
 They divorced in 1992.

 In 2000, Ann McLaughlin married Tom C. Korologos, a former U.S. Ambassador to Belgium who had been appointed by George W. Bush.
 He also had been a lobbyist before becoming a White House aide during the Nixon and Ford administration.
 His photography was exhibited in the art gallery she purchased in 2007.

 She died from complications of meningitis on January 30, 2023, at the age of 81.